dmiller/clojure-clr-next/_posts/2025-09-21-typename-syntax-and-resolution.md

 A non-trivial problem with that choice; the syntax uses characters such as backquotes, commas and square brackets that are not valid in Clojure symbols.
 So I had to come up with a way to write a symbol using characters that the Lisp reader would not normally accept.
 (Any alternative syntax likely would have had the same problem.)

 Other Lisps have solutions to this problem.
 I decided to use a simplified version of the symbol syntax used in CommonLisp.
-This is the |-escaping used by the Clojure Lisp reader.
-Read about it in [Reader extension: |-quoting](https://github.com/clojure/clojure-clr/wiki/Reader-extension:-%7C%E2%80%90quoting).
+This is the `|`-quotiing used by the Clojure Lisp reader.
+Read about it in [Reader extension: `|`-quoting](https://github.com/clojure/clojure-clr/wiki/Reader-extension:-%7C%E2%80%90quoting).

 Thus we end up with the aforementioned